joshlf/Machine/README.md

 ##Instructions
 In general, the format for instruction words is as follows:
-The most significant five bits encode the operator.
+The most significant six bits encode the operator.
 There are 25 operators.

 Most instructions require up to three registers for execution (for example, r[A] := r[B] + r[C]).
 The least significant four bits encode C, the next four bits encode B, and the last four bits encode A: